hvmerode/junit-pipeline/README.md

   This is a 'nice-to-have'.

 ## Solved ##
+* ~~Publish pipeline unit test report.
+Make use of the timeline api (https://learn.microsoft.com/en-us/rest/api/azure/devops/build/timeline/get?view=azure-devops-rest-5.1)
+    Report contains:~~
+    ~~- Which stages, jobs, and tasks are executed for a certain pipeline run?~~ ~~- How long did each stage, job, and task run?~~ ~~- What is the status of each stage, job, and task?~~ ~~- The report must be created locally by the junit-plugin, showed in the log and/or created as HTML file (optional).~~
 * ~~Method constructAssertStep() needs rework.
 The text is incorrect in case of AssertNotEmpy, for example "AssertNotEmpty: variable 'releaseVersion' with value '' is not equal to ''".~~
 * ~~Reset trigger to none; this prevents that pipelines are executed twice; one time because the repo is updated and